Hannah's Sweets

 There are two reasons:

 But on closer examination, that IGCSE question has what I regard as a crucial difference.
-Note how the IGCSE question prompts the student on what to do: 'Form an equation involving x.
+The IGCSE question prompts the student on what to do: 'Form an equation involving x.
 Show your equation can be expressed as...' .
 The entire hint about 'form an equation' was absent from the Hannah's Sweets question, yet the latter was pitched at a much wider audience than its IGCSE predecessor.
 The challenge to find n^2-n-90 appeared as if from nowhere, and I can see why many teenagers would have been freaked out by this.

 (2) Today's news is increasingly driven by social media.
 People have always found maths exams hard, but in the past they didn't have the chance to broadcast their feelings to the world.
 Once #EdexcelMaths had begun to trend last Thursday, anybody who had taken the exam and not coasted through it would have been tempted to join in the fun.
 If you look through the threads, you'll see the same jokes repeated again and again (eg "Hannah has some sweets, solve n^2-n-90...wow, that escalated quickly").
 And while thousands took to Twitter to express their apparent outrage, tens of thousands more didn't.
 Do we know that Twitter's view was representative?
 Or do empty vessels make the most sound?